A little T.L.C. can go a long way.

-2. Give him your undivided attention, eye to eye.
+2. Give him your undivided attention, eye-to-eye.

-3. Say what you’d really like, “I’d really appreciate it if you…
+3. Say what you’d really like: “I’d really appreciate it if you..."

 George had felt disconnected from his wife for a while.
 He felt that she was constantly consumed, anxious and worried and that he was rarely on her radar.
 No matter what he did, it went unnoticed, so after a while, he stopped trying to read her mind.

 4. Express appreciation for something he said or did.

 Here again is the theme of outwardly and explicitly expressing acknowledgement, appreciation or affection.
 Feeling noticed and seen is validating, therefore inherently romantic.
-Whether it’s sensitivity, generosity, wit, intelligence, whatever it was he said or did, let him know it warmed your heart.
+Whether it’s sensitivity, generosity, wit, or intelligence, whatever it was he said or did, let him know it warmed your heart.

 5. Say what you’d really like to do together.

-Initiating a conversation about planning some kind of get-a-way together sends the message that it’s not always or entirely up to him to make something happen.
+Initiating a conversation about planning some kind of getaway together sends the message that it’s not always or entirely up to him to make something happen.
 You’re also telling him that you want some special quality time together, which will also give you both something to look forward to.

-7. Show that you understand where he’s coming from, “I get that what’s most important to you is..."
+7. Show that you understand where he’s coming from: "I get that what’s most important to you is..."

-8. Surprise him…based on the notion that men long to be free and spontaneous.
+8. Surprise him, based on the notion that men long to be free and spontaneous.

 A prevailing stereotype is that men are always busy “doing,” distracted, pressured, looking at the time, are locked into a routine which they will rarely deviate from.
-While this may be true, it doesn’t mean that that’s how they want to be.
-Surprising them is reminding them that it’s possible and okay to be spontaneous.
+While this may be true, it doesn’t mean that’s how they want to be.
+Surprising them is reminding them that it’s possible and OK to be spontaneous.

 9. Celebrate what connects you to each other, what’s most special, what works best in your relationship.

 Toast him!
 “Here’s to you.”
 Toast your relationship!
 "Here’s to us."
 He’s worth it.
 You’re worth it.
 Your relationship is a joint-effort that is greater when together than when you are apart.
 This conversation can bring attention to your respective roles, differences, strengths and weaknesses.
-It’s not just that you’re special to each other or that your relationship is special, but specifically that which makes it special
+It’s not just that you’re special to each other or that your relationship is special, but specifically that which makes it special.

 Romance to a guy is about re-affirming a deep connection by being and relating in a way that is personal, as you would relate to a best friend, someone you consider to be your soulmate, that is not romantic per se as much as it is a state of existence.